This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 - You can examine an object’s current property settings and do something based on these settings.

 - You can change the object’s property settings by setting new values.

 Look at this VBA statement:

 Range("E10").Value.
 In this statement, Range is an object, Value is its one of the properties.
 In the VBA statement, objects and properties are placed side by side separating them by a period (a dot, .).
-Objects are placed first, then its properties.
+Objects are placed first, then their properties.

 For example, the following VBA statement sets the Value property of Range E10 to 100.